Honarl/CS370Simplicity/README.md

   You can install git by running the following command in Powershell:
     "winget install Git.Git"

+  -Update your paths to include gcc10.
+If you are using Powershell you can use the following command:
+    "$env:PATH += ";<pathTogcc>"

   -Install the library onto your machine by running the following command prompt
     "git clone <URL>"